 This California park and its soaring granite cliffs are part of the reason there’s a National Park System in the first place: both John Muir and Theodore Roosevelt were enamored of the place.
 While Yosemite continues to post record annual attendance, the majority of visitors spend their time in Yosemite Valley, posting pics of the iconic El Capitan and Yosemite Falls.

 To get away from the traffic, jump on a free shuttle to the Mariposa Grove of Giant Sequoias — home to more than 500 of the behemoth trees — and take a walk on the quiet side.
 Elsewhere, Hetch Hetchy rivals the Valley’s splendor with much fewer visitors, and Tuolumne Meadow, the highest meadow in the Sierra Nevada, offers a more serene and subtle experience at 8,600 hundred feet.
+Even if you only have one day in Yosemite, you’re definitely going to find jaw-dropping scenery to add to your feed.

 2. Grand Canyon National Park